ReactiveX/RxJava/README.md

 Typically, you can move computations or blocking IO to some other thread via `subscribeOn`.
 Once the data is ready, you can make sure they get processed on the foreground or GUI thread via `observeOn`.

+### Schedulers

 RxJava operators don't work with `Thread`s or `ExecutorService`s directly but with so called `Scheduler`s that abstract away sources of concurrency behind an uniform API.
 RxJava 2 features several standard schedulers accessible via `Schedulers` utility class.

+- `Schedulers.computation()`: Run computation intensive work on a fixed number of dedicated threads in the background.
+Most asynchronous operator use this as their default `Scheduler`.
+- `Schedulers.io()`: Run I/O-like or blocking operations on a dynamically changing set of threads.
+- `Schedulers.single()`: Run work on a single thread in a sequential and FIFO manner.
+- `Schedulers.trampoline()`: Run work in a sequential and FIFO manner in one of the participating threads, usually for testing purposes.

 These are available on all JVM platforms but some specific platforms, such as Android, have their own typical `Scheduler`s defined: `AndroidSchedulers.mainThread()`, `SwingScheduler.instance()` or `JavaFXSchedulers.gui()`.

+In addition, there is option to wrap an existing `Executor` (and its subtypes such as `ExecutorService`) into a `Scheduler` via `Schedulers.from(Executor)`.
+This can be used, for example, to have a larger but still fixed pool of threads (unlike `computation()` and `io()` respectively).

 The `Thread.sleep(2000);` at the end is no accident.
 In RxJava the default `Scheduler`s run on daemon threads, which means once the Java main thread exits, they all get stopped and background computations may never happen.
 Sleeping for some time in this example situations lets you see the output of the flow on the console with time to spare.

+### Concurrency within a flow

 Flows in RxJava are sequential in nature split into processing stages that may run **concurrently** with each other: